DHCodeReview/info-drama/README.md

 3. In _pairwise_sentences_ you can compere two characters and see their most and less similar sentences.

 Example sentences:
-_hamlet-name_all-MiniLM-L6-v2.tsv_ is an example output of the preprocessing (of Shakespeare's Hamlet), which can be used in the R codes
+_hamlet-name_all-MiniLM-L6-v2.tsv_ is an example output of the preprocessing (of Shakespeare's Hamlet), which can be used in the R codes.
 In folder _sentence-example_ you can find the most and less similar sentences in some pairwise compersions as a result of _pairwise_sentences_.
 You can find here the results of the comparison of different SBERT models (compared sentences from _Hamlet_)